-Three years ago, when the scale I'd had in my bathroom since high school broke, I threw it away and never looked back.
+A few years, when the scale I'd had in my bathroom since high school broke, I threw it away and never looked back.
 I was 22 and finally starting to feel comfortable with my body for the first time.
-I'd been a slave to the number on the scale for the last decade—I had based my whole personal worth on it.
+I'd been obsessed with the number on the scale for the last decade—I had based my whole personal worth on it.
 So the second I no longer felt dependent on that, I took my freedom and ran with it.

 Of course, I had no desire or intention to know my actual weight.
 But a couple months ago when I went to the doctor to renew a prescription, I finally came face-to-face with a scale.
 Now that this moment had come, I was expecting to step on and see my "goal number."
 But as the nurse inched that dial rightward, I started to panic.

 There it was: my real weight—a full five pounds heavier than the maximum number I was imagining and eight pounds above my "goal."
 (It's worth mentioning that I'm 5'2", so these numbers feel somewhat significant).